eush77/browser-pipe/README.md

 Returns a writable stream.

 __Note__: a single URL must not be split across multiple chunks of data in order to be recognized by this module.
 This is intentional.
-Open an issue if there is a legitimate use case where this property does not hold true.
+Open an issue if there is a legitimate use case where this property does not hold.

 ##### `opts.count`